zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/custom-binding.md

 ---
-nav_title: Custom Binding
+title: Custom Binding
-title: Custom binding in Kendo UI Grid for ASP.NET MVC | Kendo UI Documentation
+page_title: Custom binding in Kendo UI Grid for ASP.NET MVC | Kendo UI Documentation
 description: How to use and configure Kendo UI Grid for ASP.NET MVC for server custom binding.
 ---